wp-plugins/addthis/readme.txt

 = Is AddThis free? =

-Many of our tools are free, but Pro users get the benefit of exclusive widgets, including mobile­friendly tools and retina icons, priority support and deeper analytics.
+Many of our tools are free, but Pro users get the benefit of exclusive widgets, including mobile­ friendly tools and retina icons, priority support and deeper analytics.

 = Do I need to create an account? =